 Key Person Insurance

-• Provides funds to hire a replacement, cover lost revenue, or wind down the business
+• Provides funds to hire a replacement, cover lost revenue, or wind down the business in an orderly way

 Tips for Self-Employed Australians